leiferlab/NeRVEclustering/README_leifer_lab.txt

 	File Outputs:

-			hiResData.mat file -data for timing of .dat file cam0flashtrack.mat
+			hiResData.mat file -data for timing of .dat file

+			cam0flashtrack.mat

 			cam1flashtrack.mat

 STEP 0b: IMAGE ALIGNMENT FOR VIDEOS
-(done locally for point matching, does not depend on timing) After taking the alignment videos on both computers, move the LowMag folder into the the BrainScanner folder.
+(done on tigressdata VNC with Matlab, does not depend on timing)

+After taking the alignment videos on both computers, move the LowMag folder into the the BrainScanner folder.
 This is likely done on the computer "Bardeen" or on tigressdata VNC.
 Use alignment_gui.m on the BrainScanner folder that has the alignment videos.
 After saving the alignments, move the alignment.mat file into each of the BrainScanner folders for analysis.